sangeetxyz/icloud/README.md

    - Next.js project (app dir) with TypeScript
    - tRPC integration for API routes
-   - OpenAPI endpoint using tRPC-openapi with x-api-key auth
+   - OpenAPI endpoint using openapi with x-api-key auth

 5. **Frontend**: